dmumford/Flashcards/README.md

 * Flashcard ID number

 ### Buttons
-* toggle between Chinese and English Audio (audio: ...)
+* Press 1 to toggle between Chinese and English Audio
-* toggle audio TTS Voice (voice: ...)
+* Press 2 to toggle TTS Voices
-* Play audio with the spacebar
+* Press space to play audio
+* Press r to go to random card in deck

 ### Navigation
 There are two ways of Navigating through the Flashcards: